JonnyBeoulve/Flight/README.md

 # Flight
 This project is for a fictional private space travel company called Flight.
 The website was built using HTML and SCSS to demonstrate intermediate and advanced level front-end web development techniques.
+I'm currently working on an interactive React element for the site called Flight Architect.

 ## How to Use
 Simply open 'index.html' to view the project locally.